How to Eat Plant Based on a Budget

 3. Skip the Fad Diets and Eat Whole Foods

 Walk into any major grocery store and you’re likely to be overwhelmed by the number of supplements and pre-packaged foods that are sold, touting “keto-friendly,” “vegan,” or “gluten-free.”
 While many of these supplements and pre-packaged foods may be seemingly nutritious, they’re also usually expensive and may be filled with unhealthy and artificial fillers, ingredients and flavors.
 Instead, opt to consume your nutrients in the state they are naturally found – whole foods!
+See our list of the best sources of protein when following a plant based or vegan diet here.

 Not only is a whole foods diet more affordable in the long-run, but nutrient absorption is also typically enhanced² when nutrients are consumed in their natural state.
 Whole foods are packed with fiber, vitamins, and minerals that promote positive health outcomes – including a reduction in mortality³.
 They also tend to be more affordable than processed, packaged foods, making them a budget-friendly option.